abailly/abailly.github.io/drafts/real-real-world-haskell.md

 ## tl;dr

 * Haskell syntax promotes terseness but is easy to pickup
-* The type system is a great designing tool
+* Haskell's type system is great
-*

 ## Types ##